Last Updated: January 4, 2021

 They came to the United States in 1998 and were approved by the American Rabbit Breeders Association in 2014 as an official breed.
 So, they are a relatively new breed in the States that is becoming more popular because of their well-mannered temperaments.
 They are compact with rounded bodies and have a “wooly mane” that is similar to a lion’s mane.
-They are good-natured, tolerant of children, and friendly.
+They are good-natured, tolerant of children, and one of the friendliest rabbit breeds.
 They love to spend time with their owners, so make sure you give them the attention they crave, and they will love you in return.

 2. Mini Lop Rabbit

 These little rabbits are adorable with floppy ears and a pudgy body.
 They are known for their love of cuddling and are affectionate.
 They make great pets for children because they tolerate being picked up frequently and are happiest when receiving attention in the form of pets and cuddles.
 The Mini Lop was discovered in a German National Rabbit Show in 1972 and was introduced in the United States in 1974.
 It wasn’t long before they became a well-loved breed by rabbit owners.

 The Harlequin rabbit is one of the oldest breeds from France; it was developed in the 1880s and recognized in the States in the 1920s.
 They make great pets and show animals because they are clever yet docile.
 Their calm temperament and gentle nature make them an ideal pet for kids.
 They are affectionate but won’t sleep on your lap by any means.
 However, they love to be petted and scratched on the back.
 You will recognize them with their medium body size, short fur, and unique colors and markings.

 4. Polish Rabbit